PEDSnet/Data_Models_Public/PEDSnet/docs/Conventions Change Documents/Pedsnet_CDM3.9_CDM4.0_diff.md

 ## Datavant v3.5 Software Links

 It is recommended that the DCC and all PEDSnet sites use v3.5 of the Datavant Software to ensure we are all following the same tokenization process.
-The download link for all platforms (Windows/Linux/Unix) is available [here](https://wetransfer.com/downloads/d8ffa82a3e5ca614fc7b7fc812d4da7120201105230725/4f0c9e009c5b590530a394e487f75e4f20201105230725/991331).
+Please contact the DCC for the download link for all platforms (Windows/Linux/Unix).

 Please note, there was a v3.6 software available on the Datavant portal that was released on November 2020.
 As we align ourselves with the Datavant release process, the DCC will announce when it is necessary to upgrade to a newer version and provide release links when possible.

 ## Submission Metadata and ETL Changes Documentation

-Please document submission metadata and any ETL changes for version 4.0 in the [REDCap Project](https://redcap.chop.edu/redcap_v10.3.2/DataEntry/record_status_dashboard.php?pid=38566).
+Please document submission metadata and any ETL changes for version 4.0 in the PEDSnet Metadata Project.
+Please contact the DCC for more information.

 ## Sites submitting COVID data with v4.0 submission

 For sites submiiting COVID data along with the v4.0 submission, please provide a CSV of patients meeting the COVID inclusion criteria with an inclusion reason.
-Please use the original [COVID Inclusion List format](https://github.com/PEDSnet/Data_Models/blob/master/PEDSnet/docs/COVID-19%20Cohort.md#initial-patient-list-due-april-3rd-2020).
-We have included it below for reference.

 When making a note of the inclusion criterion met please use the following valueset: